Generative-Labs/Documentation/docs/Ethos-SDK/JS-SDK/quickStart/quickStart.md

 ## Initialize Client

-> Initialize Client and Connect to Web3MQ Network
+> Initialize Client and Connect to Ethos Network

-In order to connect to the Web3MQ Network, both users and developers authenticate through wallet signatures, we demonstrate below with an Ethereum wallet via Metamask, but Web3MQ is built to be compatible with wallets across different chains.
+In order to connect to the Ethos Network, both users and developers authenticate through wallet signatures, we demonstrate below with an Ethereum wallet via Metamask, but Ethos is built to be compatible with wallets across different chains.

-#### Initialize Client and Connect to Web3MQ Network
+#### Initialize Client and Connect to Ethos Network

 :::note

 While we are committed to building an open and collectively owned public good, our early stage testnet requires an API key in order to connect.
-This is to control capacity to make sure that each early partner and developer is able to build a great experience on top of Web3MQ.
+This is to control capacity to make sure that each early partner and developer is able to build a great experience on top of Ethos.
 [Apply here](https://web3mq.com/apply).

 :::

-As Web3MQ is a federated network, our default JS SDK client has a method to help you connect to the best node for you.
+As Ethos is a federated network, our default JS SDK client has a method to help you connect to the best node for you.

 Simply calling Client.init without connectUrl or an empty string returns a url of the best node determined for you, and this url can be stored locally.